 fingerpost signposted Dalesway and Appletreewick.
 Walk across the pleasant

-river meadow ignoring the request for pedestrians to pay 50p (this is a
+river meadow ignoring the request for pedestrians to pay £2.00 (2023 price.

-public footpath) and follow the Dalesway along the very pretty riverside
+follow the Dalesway along the very pretty riverside path.
+The footpath runs

 At the next road junction

 (where there is a bench for lunch!) turn left, following the fingerpost for